- February 14, 2019

 "Clocker is a single-player, fantasy role-playing puzzle game with a unique time mechanic.
 Players control two protagonists, a father and daughter, using their special abilities to solve puzzles, manipulate time, and uncover the story from different perspectives.
 With a hand-drawn sketchy style, large and complex logic framework, and heart-warming plot, Clocker offers a vexing and thrilling time-based adventure."

-- Clocker features a unique time manipulation mechanic that allows players to influence the outcomes of NPC actions, creating engaging and thought-provoking puzzles.
+- Clocker features a unique time manipulation mechanic that allows players to influence the outcomes of characters' actions, creating engaging and thought-provoking puzzles.

-- The English translation is poorly executed, leading to awkward dialogue and misunderstandings that detract from the overall experience.
+- The English translation is often poor, leading to awkward dialogue and confusion in the narrative, which detracts from the overall experience.

 “Well, there are around 5-6 puzzles for you to solve, the story is simple, the puzzle itself is the game.”